North Eton, Queensland: Education

 North Eton State School is a government primary (Prep-6) school for boys and girls at Kinchant Dam Road (21.2301°S 148.9562°E).
 In 2015, it had an enrolment of 14 students with 2 teachers (1 equivalent full-time) and 5 non-teaching staff (2 equivalent full-time).
 In 2018, the school had an enrolment of 13 students with 1 teacher and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in North Eton.
-The nearest secondary school is Mirani State High School in Mirani to the north-west.
+There are no secondary schools in North Eton.
+The nearest government secondary school is Mirani State High School in Mirani to the north-west.

 Community groups

 The Eton / Eton North branch of the Queensland Country Women's Association meets at the QCWA Hall at 7 Mill Street, North Eton.